×

 Definition of Clabber and Frozen Custard

 Do you know What is Clabber and Frozen Custard.
 If you are looking for the definition of Clabber and Frozen Custard or want to know what is Clabber and Frozen Custard?, then this is where you will fetch your answers.
 Well, in simple terms Clabber is a food produced by allowing unpasteurized milk to turn sour at a specific humidity and temperature.
 Over time, the milk thickens or curdles into a yogurt-like substance with a strong, sour flavor.
 While Frozen custard is a dessert very similar to an ice cream except that is made by adding Eggs, sugar and cream.It contains at least 10% milk fat and 1.4% egg yolk.
 Both these products are unique in their own ways.
-Clabber is a Not Available colored dairy product and Frozen Custard is Not Available colored.
+Clabber is a colored dairy product and Frozen Custard is colored.
 The food gets it color dependent on the ingredients used and the preparation methods employed.
 Sometimes artificial food colors are added to give the dairy product, a gourmet look.
 Apart from their color what distinguishes them is their flavor and aroma.
-Clabber bears Not Available flavor with a Not Available aroma whereas Frozen Custard has Not Available flavor and a Not Available aroma.
+Clabber bears flavor with a aroma whereas Frozen Custard has flavor and a aroma.
 The color, flavor and the aroma of these products depict their origin.
 Clabber originated in Irish, whereas origin of Frozen Custard is traced back to Coney Island, New York.